Vicarious Liability

 Contact us

-If you’ve suffered an injury due to a car accident, contact the personal injury law firm of Joel Williams, a Cobb County, Georgia, lawyer who fights for injury victims.
+If you’ve suffered an injury due to a car accident, contact the personal injury law firm of Williams Elleby Howard & Easter, a Cobb County, Georgia law firm who fights for injury victims.
 If you have questions or would like to discuss your case, please call our office today at 833 – LEGALGA for a free consultation.

 The Duties of a Georgia Landowner